Practice Areas: Estate & Trust Litigation, Estate Planning & Probate, Civil Litigation; view more

 Details

-Julie is an attorney in Seattle, Washington with over fifteen years of experience litigating civil, administrative and criminal matters at the administrative, trial, and appellate levels.
-Her areas of expertise include trust and estate planning, administration, contested guardianships, fiduciary representation, and contract and civil litigation.
-Prior to starting her own practice, Julie was a partner at Reed Longyear Malnati & Ahrens PLLC.
+Julie Sommer is an attorney in Seattle, Washington with over two decades experience litigating at the administrative, trial and appellate levels.
+Her areas of expertise include trust and estate planning, administration, contested estates, fiduciary representation, and contract and civil litigation.

 A native of Martins Ferry, Ohio, Julie earned a bachelor’s degree from the University of Texas at Austin where she was a member of an NCAA National Championship swim team.
-Formally listed among the top ten in the World Swim Rankings, Julie was also a member of the United States Swimming National Team.
-She was an individual Conference champion as a freshman, a four-time NCAA All-American, and competed in the 1992 U.S. Olympic Trials.
+Listed among the top ten in the World Swim Rankings, she was also a member of the United States Swimming National Team.
+She was an individual Conference champion as a freshman, NCAA All-American, and competed in the U.S. Olympic Trials.

 Practice areas

-Estate & Trust Litigation, Estate Planning & Probate, Civil Litigation: Plaintiff, Social Security DisabilityFocus areas
+Estate & Trust Litigation, Entertainment & Sports, Estate Planning & Probate, Civil Litigation: PlaintiffFocus areas

 - 10% Civil Litigation: Plaintiff